LRX-ai/name-cleaning-mapping-main/README.md

      This reads the output/Clean/cleaned_A.csv, ... and saves the output to: output/Final-CSV/Supercleaned_A.csv,...; output/Final-JSON/Supercleaned_A_uniquenames.json,...; output/Final-Summary/Supercleaned_A_summary.csv,...
   - To run a particualr file(Example: A): python name_cleanerv2.py -l A This reads the output/Clean/cleaned_A.csv and saves the output to: output/Final-CSV/Supercleaned_A.csv; output/Final-JSON/Supercleaned_A_uniquenames.json; output/Final-Summary/Supercleaned_A_summary.csv
-  - (IMPORTANT) To run the entire all cleaned file:
+  - (IMPORTANT) To run the entire all cleaned file: python yourscript.py -l ALL This reads the output/Clean/cleaned_ALL.csv and saves the output to: output/Final-CSV/Supercleaned_ALL.csv; output/Final-JSON/Supercleaned_ALL_uniquenames.json; output/Final-Summary/Supercleaned_ALL_summary.csv
 4. UUID Generation: python dpoh_id_creator.py
   This reads the output/Final-CSV/Supercleaned_A.csv,...; output/Final-JSON/Supercleaned_A_uniquenames.json,...; and saves the output to: output/UUID-JSON/Supercleaned_A_uniquenames.json,...; output/UUID-CSV/Supercleaned_A_uuid.csv,...; output/dpoh_mapping.json